-Last Updated on July 9, 2023 by Kristin
+Last Updated on May 29, 2024 by Kristin

 Photo credit: Shutterstock

 One of the best hacks for saving on rental cars is using your credit card for primary insurance coverage instead of ponying up for the rental car company’s collision damage waiver (CDW) or relying on your personal auto policy.
-But does your credit card rental car insurance cover EVs?
+But does your credit card’s rental car insurance cover EVs?

 The short answer is that it depends on the car you rent.